Frequently Asked Questions About Three Roll Mills

-Yes, you can hook the machine directly to a regular tap.
-Water goes in, water comes out, and the rollers are cooled effectively.
+Yes, although we recommend going with a coolant such as antifreeze instead of using water and using a pump to help it circulate.
+If you do decide to use water you can hook the machine directly to a regular tap.
+The cold water goes in, and warm water comes out, cooling the rollers effectively.
 However, in order to recycle and be conservative with water use, we recommend the use of a 5-gallon water tank and a household pump.

-If the cooling water flows into the machine, it means that the cooling water flow is too strong.
-So the incoming water controlling valve should be closed a little bit, and meanwhile loose the water drainage screw, let the water inside gear box flow out and increase the size of water drainage hose.
+If the coolant/water flows into the machine, it means that the flow is too strong.
+Close the water controlling valve a bit to slow the flow and in the meantime loosen the water drainage screw, to let the water inside gearbox flow out and increase the size of the water drainage hose.

 4. What is the material of your ceramic rollers?

-The rollers are made from cold iso-static pressed and fired 99.5% alumina, and ground to 5µm concentricity and 0.5µm surface finish.
+The rollers are made from cold iso-static pressed and fired 99.5% alumina, and ground to 5Ám concentricity and 0.5Ám surface finish.

 5. To make ceramic pastes (alumina and titania), what kind of roller should I use?
 Also, the powders I will be working with are of nanometer scale (50-300nm), will this be a problem?